How to Build a Website with Divi Theme – Tutorial

-You’ve probably already heard me talking about the Divi theme by Elegant Themes, but I wanted to actually create a complete tutorial on how to actually use it.
+You’ve probably already heard me talking about the Divi theme by Elegant Themes, but I wanted to actually create a complete tutorial on how to use it.
 Why should you be using Divi Theme?
 Well, there are in fact several reasons.
 When WordPress first came out, it was pretty groundbreaking.
 People were absolutely amazed at how quickly you were able to get up a pretty nice looking website and have it be fully functional in a snap.
 The Divi Theme is a WordPress theme which takes this idea, and takes it a step further.
-It allows you to build MUCH better-looking, much more advanced websites in less time than you ever thought possible.
+It allows you to build much better-looking, much more advanced websites in less time than you ever thought possible.

 The entire theme is also extremely easy for just about anyone to use, and if you already know WordPress, then learning how to use the Divi Theme is extremely fast and simple.
-That’s what makes it such a wonderful theme; it’s customizability, it’s user-friendliness, and the speed to which you can design a truly wonderful site.
+That’s what makes it such a wonderful theme; its customizability, its user-friendliness, and the speed to which you can design a truly wonderful site.

 Also, in order to use the Divi Theme you need to have a subscription with ElegantThemes.
-I highly recommend you take advantage of their Developer subscription for only $89 per year.
+I highly recommend you take advantage of their Yearly Access for only $89 per year.
 That’s less than $7 per month (though you’re billed annually) and for that reasonable sum, you’ll be given access to ALL of ElegantThemes’ many themes (including the Divi theme) as well as their two Premium plugins, the Monarch plugin (to enhance your social media sharing) and the Bloom plugin (to enhance your site’s opt-in box and to increase your overall number of opt-ins).
 Both social sharing and opt-ins are extremely important for any blogger, so I can’t recommend this package enough… it’s completely crammed with value.

 Uploading and Activating The Divi Theme